 Often, herniated disc symptoms come on suddenly and may feel like:

 - Sudden, intense pain in your back

 - Severe, shooting pain down your leg, arm, or buttocks

 - Numbness or tingling in your extremities

 - Weakness or immobility due to pain

-If you have these symptoms, it’s essential that you get an evaluation as soon as possible because you could have nerve damage or worsening symptoms without proper treatment.
+If you have these symptoms, it’s essential that you get an evaluation as soon as possible.
+You could have nerve damage or worsening symptoms without proper treatment or surgery.

-High Line Rehab PT offers a range of therapies that can help relieve pain associated with a herniated disc.
+High Line Rehab PT offers a range of treatments that can help relieve pain associated with a herniated disc.
 Initially, they evaluate you for symptoms and assess your baseline mobility.